miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
+{% include userman-heading.md section=page.section sub=sub title="Order Purposes" %}

+Order purposes describe the reason for a sequencing order, such as QC or production.
+A pool order may also specify an order purpose if it includes sequencing requirements.

+MISO administrators can add, edit, and delete order purposes using the standard interface.
+An order purpose can only be deleted if it has not been used by any existing pool orders or sequencing orders.

+{% include userman-toplink.md %}

+{% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="QC Types" %}

 QC types identify instruments or methods used to QC an item.
 A QC type may target samples, libraries, pools, sequencing